zama-ai/tfhe-rs/tfhe/docs/high_level_api/operations.md

 }
 ```

-### Bivariate function evaluations
+### Bivariate function evaluations.

-Using the shortint types offers the possibility to evaluate bivariate functions, i.e.,
-functions that takes two ciphertexts as input.
+Using the shortint type allows you to evaluate bivariate functions (i.e., functions that takes two ciphertexts as input).

-In what follows, a simple code example:
+A simple code example:

 ```rust
 use tfhe::prelude::*;